 Here are some specific reasons when you should see a physiotherapist for knee pain:

 It’s always recommended to see a physiotherapist as soon as possible after experiencing knee pain, especially if it is severe, persistent or affects your daily function.
 Early intervention can prevent the symptoms from becoming chronic and help to reduce the overall recovery time.

 Physiotherapy can bring about some expected side effects, like fatigue, tenderness and even muscle soreness.
 While these sensations are normal to experience during treatment sessions which involve mobilization and strengthening of the affected area, they may result in a bit more discomfort than usual after each session.

 Other potential side effects of physiotherapy may include mild headaches or dizziness if the treatment involves the manipulation of the neck or head.
 Some people may experience short-term muscle spasms or stiffness after a physiotherapy session.
 These side effects are usually minor and should be resolved within a few days.

 In rare cases, physiotherapy may aggravate pre-existing conditions or cause new injuries.
 It’s crucial to inform your physiotherapist of any pre-existing conditions or injuries you have before starting physiotherapy treatment.

 Individual physiotherapy treatment sessions start at $80.00 at our clinic, and initial physiotherapy assessment sessions start at $105.00.
 For more information on our prices for physiotherapy services, contact our team at 780-862-3111.

-However, in some situations, your doctor may refer you to a physiotherapist if you are recovering from surgery or have a significant medical condition requiring specialized care.
-In addition, if your private health insurance covers physiotherapy, you may need to provide a doctor’s referral in order for the insurer to cover the cost of your treatment.
+In addition, if your private health insurance covers physiotherapy, you may need to provide a doctor’s referral for the insurer to cover the cost of your treatment.